vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first went to Trader Joe's and bought groceries, finishing checkout at 5:04 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Tuesday June 15

+In the early afternoon, I went to Mehak Indian Cuisine to pick up an online order.
+I was in the restaurant around 1:20 PM, for a few minutes.
+I wore a KN95 mask while in the restaurant but not for most of the journey.